Related Links

 For a wind generator to work effectively, it needs a location that has average winds of at least 10-13 miles per hour, or better, for over a year.
 A good location is also free from "bad winds" that can damage the wind generator, such as turbulent or chaotic winds that change quickly in force, speed, and direction.

-In this science fair project, you'll focus on two of the factors used in siting a wind generator: wind turbulence and surrounding structures.
+In this project, you will focus on two of the factors used in siting a wind generator: wind turbulence and surrounding structures.
 You might have heard the word turbulence before if you've flown on an airplane close to a storm.
 The pilot might have come on the intercom system and cautioned the passengers to remain seated and buckled because the plane was expected to experience some "rough air" or turbulence.

 Just as eddies occur on the downstream side of a rock in a river, vortices occur on the downwind side of a building or obstacle.
 This is why airplanes cannot take off too close together.
 Wake turbulence develops behind a plane as it takes off, which churns up the air downwind, making wind conditions too dangerous for the next plane, so air traffic controllers wait 2-3 minutes, depending on the size of the planes, before allowing the next one to take off.
 This gives time for the turbulence to disappear.